Basics

 Addressing practical problems

 In real-world scenarios, it's not always feasible to manipulate variables or set up controlled experiments.
-For instance, in social sciences, understanding cultural norms without interference is paramount.
-Descriptive research allows for such non-intrusive insights, ensuring genuine understanding.
+For instance, in social sciences, understanding cultural norms as they happen is an important principle in data collection and analysis.
+Descriptive research allows for the capturing of such developments in their natural context, ensuring genuine understanding.

 Building a foundation for future research